Picks of the Litter: Healthy Paws and Trupanion

 In our illustrative cost comparisons, Healthy Paws and Trupanion offered the lowest lifetime premium costs, in large part because they don’t boost premiums as pets age—unlike the other insurers.
 In our calculations, the low premiums that Healthy Paws and Trupanion charged when we enrolled Woof and Kitty as two-month-olds stayed at that level for their nearly 13-year lifespans, keeping costs down.

 Trupanion says its pricing method keeps pets insured twice as long as the industry average before their owners cancel—about six years vs. three.
 That’s good news, because rising prices make insurance increasingly unaffordable and relentlessly pressure budget-conscious consumers to cancel, leaving their pets uninsured.
 But it’s also bad news, because pets typically live a lot longer than six years, so even this better-pricing mousetrap still leaves many customers short.

-However, the kinda good news is that Healthy Paws produced the lowest net cost increase (out of pocket cost with insurance minus without, or about $2,400) among the nine brands compared.
-Healthy Paws also yielded the biggest net savings of the lot (about $15,900) when we compared high-problem Woof with vs. without insurance.
+However, the kinda good news is that Healthy Paws and Trupanion produced the lowest net cost increase (out of pocket cost with insurance minus without, or about $2,200 and $2,600, respectively) among the nine brands compared.
+Those two also yielded the biggest net savings of the lot (about $16,100 for Healthy Paws and $15,200 for Trupanion) when we compared high-problem Woof with vs. without insurance.

 Since you can never know if your pet will have a lot of problems or only a few, to cover both eventualities if you’re going to buy pet insurance, Healthy Paws and Trupanion are two good places to start looking.